bulletphysics/bullet3/README.md

 A C++ compiler for C++ 2003.
 The library is tested on Windows, Linux, Mac OSX, iOS, Android, but should likely work on any platform with C++ compiler.
-SOme optional demos require OpenGL 2 or OpenGL 3, there are some non-graphical demos and unit tests too.
+Some optional demos require OpenGL 2 or OpenGL 3, there are some non-graphical demos and unit tests too.

 ## Requirements for Bullet 3